angular/angular/aio/content/guide/angular-compiler-options.md

 Enables the [Ivy](guide/ivy) compilation and rendering pipeline.
 Default is `true`, as of version 9.
 In version 9, you can [opt out of Ivy](guide/ivy#opting-out-of-angular-ivy) to continue using the previous compiler, View Engine.

-For library projects generated with the CLI, the `prod` configuration default is `false` in version 9.
+For library projects generated with the CLI, the production configuration default is `false` in version 9.

 ### `enableResourceInlining`